EmanueleBoa/PyNeuralNet/README.md

 * `beta1`: exponential decay rate for estimates of first moment vector in adam, should be in [0, 1).
 If not specified, it is set to `0.9` by default.
 Only used when solver is `"adam"`.
 * `beta2`: exponential decay rate for estimates of second moment vector in adam, should be in [0, 1).
 If not specified, it is set to `0.99` by default.
 Only used when solver is `"adam"`.
 * `epsilon`: value for numerical stability in adam.
 If not specified, it is set to `1e-8` by default.
 Only used when solver is `"adam"`.
-* `batchsize`: an integer indicating the size of the batches when using a batched version of gradient descent.
+* `batchsize`: an integer indicating the size of the batches when using a batched version of sgd or adam.
 If not specified, it is set to `1` by default.
 * `training_rounds`: an integer indicating the number of times the data set is used for the training.
 If not specified, it is set to `1` by default.
 * `return_error`: boolean.
 If `True` a list with the error during the training is returned by the method that performs the training.
 If not specified, it is set to `True` by default.